Raihamm/Raihamm/README.md

 ### Hi there 👋
+## I'm Raiham Malik a UW Informatics Senior and my pronouns are she/her
+# I am currently working on a Data Visualization project
 <!--
 **Raihamm/Raihamm** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.